noahdotpy/mytoolbox/README.md

 If you only use the Fedora version as your tag then you will get weekly builds started at 4:30AM every Sunday (UTC), but you can add `-git` to your image ref tag to get additional builds when a git commit is pushed to the default branch of this repo.
-An example tag is `41-git`, which is based on Fedora 41.
+An example tag is `41-git`, which is based on Fedora 41 but gets additional updates on every git commit instead of only weekly.

 ## Installation